 The first veg we’d recommend growing is Potatoes.
 Autumn is the perfect weather to plant some potatoes in your allotment and have them grow in around 13 weeks.
 The weather should be just warm enough for you to plant them, water them and then leave them to it, but if you want extra security, we’d suggest getting your hands on a polytunnel.

-If you are looking for something easier and hardier to plant, then we’d recommend Kale.
+If you are looking for something easier and sturdy to plant, then we’d recommend Kale.
 Kale is easy to grow and perfect for beginners as they are hard to kill.
 They thrive in low-light areas and are therefore ideal for Autumn when sunlight will be lacking.

 The last vegetable we’d recommend growing this season is Garlic.
 The king of vegetables we think.
-The first step is to get your hands on some fresh garlic from a garden centre or a supplier – avoid using the ones from supermarkets, they are not the best for plating; separate the cloves and then plant them.
-The only issue with garlic is that you do have to wait a while to eat them as you have to wait until the following summer, but there’s nothing better than fresh garlic.
+The first step is to get your hands on some fresh garlic from a garden centre or a supplier – avoid using the ones from supermarkets, as they are not the best for plating; separate the cloves and then plant them.
+The only issue with garlic is that you do have to wait a while to eat it as you have to wait until the following summer, but there’s nothing better than fresh garlic.

 Plant in-season flowers